YourongYe/AWS/AWS Certified Developer Associate Exam/key_concepts.md

 - Controls the EBS behaviour when an EC2 instance terminates
 - By default, the root EBS volume is deleted (attribute enabled)
 - By default, any other attached EBS volume is not deleted (attribute disabled)

+# EBS Snapshots
+- Make a backup (snapshot) of your EBS volume
+- Not necessary to detach volume from EC2 instance to do snapshot, but recommended
+- Can copy snapshots across AZ or Region